sigcsets/sigcse2018/authors/demos.md

 ## What is a Demo?

 Demos provide a way to showcase an educational tool or project in a live setting.
 Not designed to be sales pitches, demonstrations are a way for the community to see the relevance, potential and innovation of the tool and allow time for discussion with its creator.
-Demos take place during break periods.
+Demos take place during break periods and will last 45 minutes.

 Proposals undergo review but not blind review.